 In an article about the John Frum Cargo Cult in Smithsonian Magazine, anthropologist Kirk Huffman explains:

 “You get cargo cults when the outside world, with all its material wealth, suddenly descends on remote, indigenous tribes.”
-The locals don’t know where the foreigners’ endless supplies come from and
+The locals don’t know where the foreigners’ endless supplies come from and so suspect they were summoned by magic, sent from the spirit world.
+To entice the Americans back after the war, islanders throughout the region constructed piers and carved airstrips from their fields.
+They prayed for ships and planes to once again come out of nowhere, bearing all kinds of treasures: jeeps and washing machines, radios and motorcycles, canned meat and candy.

 Jared Spool explains how to build a crappy survey that will produce suspect, if not misleading, results.
 And that’s in addition to frustrating/alienating your users/customers, which is never a good idea.